-This annual update to the 10-Year Capital Plan forecasts the City's infrastructure needs from 2021 - 2030.
-The Plan forecasts \$1.49 billion in infrastructure investment required to accommodate growth, enhance services, renew existing infrastructure and address climate change.
+The 10-Year Capital Plan forecasts the City's infrastructure needs from 2021 - 2030.
+The Plan forecasts \$1.49 billion in infrastructure investment required to accommodate growth, enhance services, renew existing infrastructure, and ensure infrastructure is resilient to the impacts of a changing climate.

 The proposed infrastructure is a critical component for Kelowna to be well-positioned to recover, and emerge stronger, after the COVID-19 pandemic.
 The 2020 Citizen Satisfaction Survey indicates 91% of citizens are satisfied with the overall level and quality of City services - good asset management and capital planning is key to this success.